nopnop2002/Arduino-STM32-Ethernet/README.md

 # Note
 - I has not been tested on a real W5200 controller.
-- It cannot retrieve the MAC address from WIZ550io.
+- It cannot retrieve the Internal MAC address from WIZ550io.

 ---